mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Weapon TL Range Damage Kg Cost Magazine Magazine Cost Traits Dagger 1 Melee 1D+2 0.2 Cr10 — — — Rifle 5 500 m 3D 3 Cr200 20 10 —

-Note that unless a weapon has the Scope trait (see page 79), all attacks made at a range greater than 100 metres are automatically considered to be Extreme Range.
-This assumes the Traveller is in a combat situation – if the Traveller is in a no-stress environment, the referee is free to increase this to 300 metres.
+Note that unless a weapon has the Scope trait (see page 79), all attacks made at a range greater than 100 meters are automatically considered to be Extreme Range.
+This assumes the Traveller is in a combat situation – if the Traveller is in a no-stress environment, the referee is free to increase this to 300 meters.

 Damage: This is the base amount of damage dealt by the weapon when it successfully hits a target.
 Damage is covered in more detail below.